gaultier/blog/sha.md

 - We can implement SHA1 with SIMD.
 That way, it's much faster regardless of the build level.
 Essentially, we do not rely on the compiler auto-vectorization that only occurs at higher optimization levels, we do it directly.
 It has the nice advantage that we have guaranteed performance even when using a different compiler, or an older compiler that cannot do auto-vectorization properly, or if a new compiler version comes along and auto-vectorization broke for this code.
 Since it uses lots of heuristics, this may happen.

-To isolate the issue, I have created a simple benchmark program.
-It reads the `.torrent` file, and the dowload file, in my case the `.iso` NetBSD image.
-Every chunk

 ## SHA1 with SSE